emsanqui/Developing-Data-Products/README.md

 # Predicting Race statistics for a runner in the _USA Track and Field All-time Master Runners_ list

-The summarized data of the _USA Track and Field All-time Master Runners_ is tabulated in the __usa track and field all-time data.csv__ file.
+The summarized data of the _USA Track and Field All-time Master Runners (as of 2012)_ is tabulated in the __usa track and field all-time data.csv__ file.
 The statistics were obtained from the USA Track and Field site at http://www.usatf.org/statistics/All-Time-Lists/Masters-Age-Graded-Road-Running.aspx.

 The __usa track and field.R__ file contains the scrips to create the following R files that are used by the ShinyApp.
 * __agelist.Rda__ - contains the age of competitors